AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Subpart 1/README.md

    cd ~/catkin_ws/
    catkin_make
   ```
-  We need to activate the workspace
+  We need to activate the workspace.
+In home directory type below command
   ```bash
    gedit .bashrc
   ```